toscasterre/thesis-forecasting/body/05-time_series_analysis.md

 )
 ```

-This transformation removes stationarity and seasonality, but does not really deal with the variance in the data.
+This transformation removes stationarity and seasonality but does not really deal with the variance in the data.
 We can use our human knowledge to explain some of this variation: holidays, first of all.
 Then we would expect the temperature to play a role, in conjunction with precipitation (i.e. the winter), which could explain the greater variance around the last months of the year.

-This suggests that even a SARIMA model might not compete with something like Prophet, which can exploit holiday patterns and models piecewise trends.
+This suggests that even a SARIMA model might not compete with something like Prophet, which can exploit holiday patterns and model piecewise trends.
 However, without the aid of external data, neither of the two models can take into account rainy days or colder weather - even via categorical variables such as dummies for each month.
-A ETS model could also exploit these patterns.
+An ETS model could also exploit these patterns.

 +++ {"tags": []}